DoctorWhoof/RCC/RCC_TODO.md

 		- Solution: different method for calculating loop points, based on calculating how many samples each note frequency needs.
 		- Maybe only use the new method on lower octaves, but if it works really well then it can be used everywhere
 		- UPDATE: Seems good enough now for most cases, and the method mentioned above didn't quite work (doesn't account for the loop length, the fact that during a loop the last note may need to be cut off, etc)
-		[ ] New solution: increase length of export when note falls below 60Hz?
+		[ ] New solution: increase length of loop section when note falls below 60Hz? +1 tick should do the trick!

 	[ ] Implement scalable UI

 	[ ] Progress bar for exporting (updates per note, per instrument)

 	[ ] Undo system, probably keeping duplicates of the instrument resources

-	[ ] Visual feedback on piano keys (highlight and fade) [ ] Visual feedback on current octave change

 	[ ] Escape Key Stops all playback